pelagios/pelagios-graph-explorer/readme.md

 are building the project.)

 A note to developers: the project comes with an included starter class that will launch the application demo in an embedded Jetty Web server.
+Please ensure that your IDE compiles the application classes to the */src/main/webapp/WEB-INF/classes* directory.
+(If you use Eclipse, the gradle script will ensure this.)
 Locate the class

 ``org.pelagios.bootstrap.StartServer``

-in the /src/main/test folder, and launch it as a Java application.
+in the */src/main/test* folder, and launch it as a Java application.
 Per default, Jetty will launch on port 8080.
 The PELAGIOS Data Visualization Demo will be available at